Viewing A Company Profile In Pitchbook

 Board Seats and Board Members

-In the Board Seats section, it lists the current and former board seats at other companies which are held by executives of Amazon.com.
-In the Board Members section, it summarizes all current and former members sitting on the board of Amazon including the Chairman, President, and Board Members.
+In the Board Seats section is listed the current and former board seats at other companies which are held by executives of Amazon.com.
+In the Board Members section, all current and former members sitting on the board of Amazon, including the Chairman, President, and Board Members are summarized.

 The Deal History section compiles all past financing events the company has gone through since being founded.
 Some of the key information included in this section are the deal type, transaction date, deal amount, status, and the sum of capital raised to date since the last major transaction or recapitalization.

 The Investors section lists all individuals or companies that have been involved in a transaction with the company.
-You can find their investor type, the date they have become an investor since, deals they are related to, and the type of ownership (for example, minority).
+You can find their investor type, the date they became an investor, deals they are related to, and the type of ownership (for example, minority).

 Service Providers and Lead Partners on Deals

 The Service Providers section lists all of the companies Amazon has worked with previously on any general services or deal transactions.

 The Lead Partners on Deals section provides a list of key personnel from Amazon’s investors who have significantly contributed to managing and completing a deal transaction.